 Center for Research in Security and Privacy (CRISP)crisp-da.de

 The center’s research activities focus on the study of security for large systems, starting with their individual components up to their interaction within comprehensive security solutions.
 The research areas “Secure Internet Infrastructure” and “Secure Web Applications” are both flagship projects at CRISP.
 The research projects are interdisciplinary – involving various subject areas such as engineering, philosophy, physics, psychology, law and economics – and they cooperate both nationally and internationally with non-university research and industry partners.
 The research center is run jointly by Fraunhofer SIT, Fraunhofer IGD, the Technical University Dortmund as well as the University of Applied Sciences Darmstadt.

 Helmholtz Center for Information Security (CISPA)cispa.saarland

-CISPA is currently undergoing the process of becoming a new member of the Helmholtz Association of German Research Centers.
-It has developed from the Center for IT-Security, Privacy and Accountability, established in 2011 as a national, BMBF-funded competence center for IT security research.
-CISPA as a future Helmholtz center will have the critical mass of researchers (500+) to provide a comprehensive, holistic treatment of the pressing grand cybersecurity and privacy research challenges that our society faces in the age of digitalization.
+CISPA was transformed in 2011 from a Center of IT-Security, Privacy and Accountability to a national competence center for IT security research.
+CISPA is a Helmholtz center that provides a comprehensive, holistic treatment of the pressing grand cybersecurity and privacy research challenges that our society faces in the age of digitalization.
 CISPA seeks to play a prominent international role on research, transfer, and innovation by combining cutting-edge, often disruptive foundational research with innovative application-oriented research, corresponding technology transfer, and societal outreach.
 It is deeply grounded in computer science and works interdisciplinarily with researchers in adjacent fields such as medicine, law, and the social sciences.